ssvlabs/ssv-spec/p2p/README.md

 To lower resource consumption, the number of connected peers is limited, configurable via flag. \
-Once reached to peer limit, the node will stop looking for new nodes, but will accept incoming connections from relevant peers.
+Once reached to peer limit, the node will stop looking for new nodes, and won't accept incoming connections from relevant peers.

-In addition, the limit of peers per topic is also configurable.

 #### Connection Gating